 Ponchatoula Strawberry Festival, Ponchatoula: Each April, the “Strawberry Capital of the World” celebrates the sweet berry with one of the state’s largest free festivals.
 The family-friendly event offers old-fashioned fun, from strawberry eating contests to sack races.
 Be sure to sample the many strawberry-flavored treats, including the shortcake.
 Try the festival's strawberry pie recipe.

-Festival International de Louisiane, Lafayette: For five days every April, downtown Lafayette is turned into an international music mecca, complete with six music stages, street musicians, arts and crafts boutiques, a world music store and more.
-All of the events, including cultural workshops and cooking demonstrations, are free.
+Festival International de Louisiane, Lafayette: For five days every April, downtown Lafayette is turned into an international music mecca, complete with seven music stages, street musicians, arts and crafts boutiques, a world music store and more.
+More than 20 countries are represented at this fest, making Festival International one of Louisiana's premier multicultural events.
+All of the events, including cultural workshops, are free.

 French Quarter Festival, New Orleans: Hands down, NOLA knows how to throw a music festival, and we admit it was hard to decide between Jazz Fest and French Quarter Festival.
 What tipped the scales was the price tag.
-French Quarter Fest (held in April) boasts 21 stages and 400-plus hours of live entertainment without charging you a dime.
+French Quarter Fest (held in April) boasts more than 20 stages and 400-plus hours of live entertainment without charging you a dime.
+It's the largest free music event in the U.S.!
 But do bring some bucks for purchasing festival foods and taking part in the “World’s Largest Jazz Brunch.”

 Breaux Bridge Crawfish Festival, Breaux Bridge: Held each May, this is the festival where you can eat your weight in mudbugs, shimmy your way to victory in the zydeco dance contest and set your lawn chair in front of the Crawfish or Festival stage to hear incredible local music.
 We love cheering on the critters during the crawfish races.
 Make your own crawfish étouffée using the recipe from three-time Breaux Bridge Crawfish Festival étouffée cook-off champion Mike Huval.